Lester Holt: Personal life

 Holt resides in Manhattan with his wife, Carol Hagen; they have two sons, Stefan and Cameron.
 Stefan Holt graduated in 2009 from Pepperdine University and was the morning news anchor at NBC-owned WMAQ-TV in Chicago.
 In 2016, Stefan moved to the same floor as his father's Nightly News when joining WNBC, and he eventually succeeded veteran Chuck Scarborough as anchor of the station's 11 p.m. news broadcast.
-Stefan currently is the 10:00 pm anchor at NBC affiliate WMAQ in Chicago.
+Stefan currently is the 5:00, 6:00, and 10:00 pm anchor at WMAQ.

-Lester Holt plays bass guitar and the upright bass.
+Lester Holt plays bass guitar and the upright bass and performs in the band Rough Cuts composed mostly of video editors from Dateline NBC.

 Holt attends the Manhattan Church of Christ in New York.